 Programme of Study

 To ensure that students are effectively prepared for the terminal examinations and to provide an accurate prediction of what a student is likely to achieve at the end of Year 13 we have developed a college-wide assessment strategy.
-Throughout Year 12 and 13 students complete assessments every three weeks, based around examination criteria, using past exam questions and exam board exemplar materials.
-Students also completed a synoptic examination in January of Year 12.
-Due to Covid-19 students were unable to complete a synoptic in the summer term.
+Throughout Year 12 and 13 students complete a CAP every half term, based around examination criteria, using past exam questions and exam board exemplar materials.
+Students also completed a synoptic examination in June of Year 12.
 Students are assessed on all material completed up to the point of assessment with all assessments based upon examination criteria.
-These assessments are used to inform predicted grades alongside an assessment completed in September of Year 13.
+These assessments are used to inform predicted grades.
 Students will complete another synoptic assessment in January to support their preparation for the final examinations in summer.

 From September 2020 the college operated a hybrid teaching model, 50% in class and 50% accessing lessons online from home, which alternated each week.
 In January 2021 students accessed lessons online until the end of the lockdown where all students returned to college.
 Since September 2021 students have been in college full time, accessing lessons online if isolating due to covid.